- Chart

 Goal

-The primary investment goal of AFMC is to seek long-term capital appreciation by investing in a diversified portfolio of mid-capitalization U.S. companies that possess favorable 'active factor' characteristics.
+The primary investment goal of the First Trust Active Factor Mid Cap ETF is to achieve capital appreciation by investing in a portfolio of mid-capitalization U.S. common stocks that are believed to possess favorable "active factor" characteristics.

 Investment Approach and Strategy

-Strategy: AFMC does not track a specific index.
-Instead, it employs an active management strategy, selecting securities based on a proprietary methodology that identifies companies with desirable value, momentum, and quality factor exposures.
+Strategy: AFMC does not aim to track a specific index.
+Instead, it employs an active management strategy that utilizes proprietary quantitative models to select securities based on multiple factor exposures.
+The portfolio is dynamically managed.

 Market Position